TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 This will compile the front-end in `public`, and the binaries in `release`.
 There is a single binary for the server, `ttn-lw-stack`, as well as a binary for the command-line interface `ttn-lw-cli`.
 The single binary contains all components start one or multiple components.
 This allows you to run the stack with one command in simple deployment scenarios, as well as distributing micro-services for more advanced scenarios.

-Note that the operating system and architecture is appended to the binary name, i.e. on macOS, you will find `release/ttn-lw-stack-darwin-amd64`.
+>Note: The operating system and architecture is appended to the binary name, i.e. on macOS, you will find `release/ttn-lw-stack-darwin-amd64`.

 #### API